vincentbernat/dbus-mediakeys/README.md

 This is a very simple daemon exposing the `org.gnome.SettingsDaemon.MediaKeys'.
-Its goal is to be able to talk to clients only implementing this interface instead of the more general MPRIS interface, like Spotify.
+Its goal is to be able to talk to clients only implementing this interface instead of the more general MPRIS interface, like the new version of Spotify.

 It exposes the `PressMediaKey' method as well.
 You can use it with something like: